AzHarcos/talkatoo-translator/README.md

 The goal of this project was to create a tool for recognizing and translating the moon names mentioned by Talkatoo in Super Mario Odyssey, which would allow you to do runs of Talkatoo% in any language you want, and could be a significant timesave over English.
 Currently, Simplified Chinese, Traditional Chinese, and Korean have been proven successful.
 All other languages are mostly usable but not fully tested/optimized.

 # Setup Instructions (no programming required)
+Go ahead and download the talkatoo-translator.zip of the latest release: https://github.com/AzHarcos/talkatoo-translator/releases

-To set up, you'll need Python 3 installed.
+To run the application, you'll need Python 3 installed.
 While newer versions should also work, testing was done on version 3.10.10: https://www.python.org/downloads/release/python-31010/
 - If you use the installer, make sure to check the box that says "install pip", as well as the one that adds Python to your PATH
 - Otherwise, install pip following these instructions: https://pip.pypa.io/en/stable/installation/